skassaei/Smart-Customer-Services-Website/ReadMe.txt

 1) SPA (Alex)

-2) User should be able to write a short review and rank Items and Services (Sahar or Alex)
+2) User should be able to write a short review and rank Items and Services (Sahar or Alex)[Done]

-3) Impeliment a new Service for short amout of time (Parmida)
+3) Impeliment a new Service for short amout of time (Parmida)[Done]

 Deadine for Parmida & Sahar: Sunday Night
 Deadline for the whole thing: Monday Night

-4) Browser detecting : website should work on at least 3 browsers
+4) Browser detecting : website should work on at least 3 browsers[Done]

 Iteration 4: